mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Clinical Associate Professor of Computer Science at the Courant Institute of New York University.
-At NYU in the spring of 2022, I am teaching _Introduction to Computer Programming_ (in Python) and  _Data Management and Analysis_.
+At NYU in the fall of 2022, I am teaching _Introduction to Computer Programming_ (in Python) and  _Data Management and Analysis_.

 My career has been focused on research and teaching